Purpose of the Project:

 - To reduce the burden on court system staff in responding to data requests.

-Scroll down the page to review list of contributors, access standards, and read the FAQs.
+Scroll down the page to review a list of contributors, access standards, and read the FAQs.

 Data Elements Spreadsheet